Timothy C. Hain, MD DizzinessTumor index Page last modified: February 10, 2018

 In theory, radiation such as the CyberKnife might be better collimated (i.e. like a laser) compared to GammaKnife, as the longer the path that the beam travels, the less beam spread.
 According to Schoonbeek et al (2010), all available systems have problems targeting small tumors (defined as < 0.5 cc volume), so in other words, the problem is bigger for smaller targets.
 This is really just common sense.
 It appears that what has happened is that the design criteria for both CyberKnife and GammaKnife have resulted in devices with similar performance.
 It would have been nice, in our opinion, to design a clearly superior device.

 If you are told that this method or that method is clearly superior -- be cautious concerning whoever is telling you this, and use common sense.
 We suggest trying to find someone to give you advice about destructive treatments who doesn't benefit one way or the other from whatever direction of treatment you choose.
 In other words, get an opinion, ideally from someone in a different health care system and who has no "iron in the fire".
+If someone tells you that gamma-knife or cyberknife can "preserve your hearing", as it magically can kill tumor without killing normal tissue, we think you should ask them how does radiation know the good cells from the bad ?

 Not all that surprisingly, whether you cut something out right next to the brainstem and other working nerves or you blast it with radiation, there is a high likelihood of collateral damage.
 With surgery, it would seem concievable that one might take the tumor out without damaging other things, but practically speaking, this seems to be a rare outcome.
 With blasts of radiation, it is obviously magical thinking to suppose that one can just kill the tumor and leave everything else spared, because radiation goes through lots of normal tissue.
 When the tumor dies, that normal tissue is going to be damaged too.